CBXT-DT

-CBXT-DT (channel 5) is a CBC Television station in Edmonton, Alberta, Canada.
+CBXT-DT (channel 5, cable channel 4) is a CBC Television station in Edmonton, Alberta, Canada.
 It is part of a twinstick with Ici Radio-Canada Télé station CBXFT-DT (channel 11).
 The two stations share studios at the Edmonton City Centre (across from Churchill Square) in Downtown Edmonton; CBXT-DT's transmitter is located on Wye Road in Sherwood Park.

 History

 The station first went on the air on October 1, 1961, as Edmonton's second television station; the previous CBC affiliate, CFRN (channel 3), switched to the newly established CTV on the same day.
 Initially, it was branded as "CBXT 5", or "Channel 5".
 After being known as "Edmonton/5" in the late 1970s, it became known as "XTV" in 1980.
 It reverted to the "Edmonton 5" brand in the mid-1980s and then, on January 1, 1986, became "CBC Television Edmonton".
 Its local newscasts were originally known as Metro.

 When CBXT signed on, it was the first television station in Canada to use television cameras that could be remotely controlled from a control room, and did not need constant adjustment.
 In 2004, the CBC's Edmonton operations moved into a new digital broadcast facility downtown, bringing all operations of radio and television, under one roof.
 The old television facility on 75th Street was 70000 sqft, while the radio building on 51st Avenue was 48000 sqft.
 The new combined facility at the Edmonton City Centre totals 38700 sqft.
 At the same time, master control was consolidated with those of CBRT in Calgary into a single facility based at the CBC Studios in Calgary.

 When Red Deer's CKRD disaffiliated from CBC Television in 2005 (switching to E!, reverting to its original calls CHCA-TV), CBXT was given control of the transmitter in Coronation, Alberta (CKRD-1) on channel 10.
 CBXT added a transmitter on channel 22 in Red Deer, broadcasting the full CBXT/CBC schedule to Red Deer and Central Alberta.